lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

  - IF you still have to join *GCE*, go to the [GCE Home page](https://cloud.google.com/compute/) and click *Try it for free*.
 You are now asked to enter Google Mail credential, or to create a new account.
 Once done, you have to fill the information about the billing method, and then click *Start your free trial*.
 You're not going to be charged, though, unless you explicitly agree to continue at the end of the trial.
  - Go to the [Project console](https://console.cloud.google.com/iam-admin/projects) and click *CREATE PROJECT* at the top.
 In the upcoming pop up enter a **suitable name**, then click *Show advanced options...*, and choose **europe-west**.
 Click *Create*.
 Give the system some time...
- - Go to [VM Instances console](https://console.cloud.google.com/compute/instances), select the project you want to use from the top left arrow list.
+ - Go to [VM Instances console](https://console.cloud.google.com/compute/instances), select the project you want to use and wait for the page to end loading.
  - Click the *Create instance button*

    - Name your future VM correspondingly
    - Choose one of the **europe-west1** zone
    - Under *Machine type* choose *Customise*, and then **4 Cores + 8GB memory**.
-   - In the *Boot disk* section click *Change*, and then **Ubuntu 16.04 LTS** as OS, **SSD** as *disk type* with a **128GB* *size*.
+   - In the *Boot disk* section click *Change*, and then **Ubuntu 16.04 LTS** as OS, **SSD** as *disk type* with a **80GB** *size*.
    - In the Firewall section, select **Allow HTTP traffic**.
    - Finally, click the *Create* button to actually create the VM.
 It will take a few minutes...
 The process is complete when in the subsequent window a green tick appears near the name of your new machine.
-In future, you can always look at its details using a link like https://console.cloud.google.com/compute/instancesDetail/zones/<THE-NAME-OF-THE-ZONE-YOU-CHOOSE>/instances/<THE-NAME-OF-YOUR-INSTANCE>

-   The above configuration should cost ~$113monthly, but even if it weren't free, you're going to downsizing it later.
-This is a configuration useful to install quickly all the subsequent software.
-After that, the hardware should be changed according to use.
+   The above configuration is useful to install quickly all the subsequent software, and shouldn't give any problem for most of the typical usages.
+After the trial, the hardware could be changed whenever pleased according to use.

  - Now, click on the machine name's link, near the green tick, to open the configuration page.
  - Scroll down and click the link *default* under *Network*.
 In the following page, we are going to add at least two rules, each requires clicking the button *Add firewall rules*: